lloydsargent/BlackRaccoon/README.md

 All FTP operations will either call RequestCompleted for a positive response or RequestFailed if it is a negative response.

-Made the shouldOverwriteFileWithRequest a required implementation in the code.
+The shouldOverwriteFileWithRequest method is now a required implementation in the code.

 ### Added Features